-If California was a country, it would be the fourth largest wine producer in the world behind France, Italy, and Spain.
-California produces 90% of all of the wine made in the United States, and two out of every three bottles of wine sold in America comes from California.
+If California was a country, it would be the fourth-largest wine producer in the world behind France, Italy, and Spain.
+California produces 90% of all of the wine made in the United States, and two out of every three bottles of wine sold in America come from California.

-I also suggest that you stay away from any that have an alcoholic content greater than 14 percent unless you like alcoholic, raisiny tasting wines.
+I also suggest that you stay away from any that have an alcoholic content greater than 14% unless you like alcoholic, raisiny-tasting wines.

-The most important red wine grapes are cabernet sauvignon, pinot noir, merlot, zinfandel and syrah (shiraz in Austrailia).
-The most important white wine grapes are chardonay, sauvignon blanc, pinot grigio, French columbard and riesling.
+The most important red wine grapes are cabernet sauvignon, pinot noir, merlot, zinfandel and syrah (Shiraz in Australia).
+The most important white wine grapes are chardonnay, sauvignon blanc, pinot grigio, French columbiad, and riesling.

 There are twelve major California appellations: